-Credits: 1

 PSY 220 Child Development

 Through lecture and discussion, students will examine classic and current theory and research on the physical, cognitive, and psychosocial development of children from the prenatal period through adolescence.
 Through weekly naturalistic laboratory assignments in the community, students will learn and practice several observational methods and will design and conduct their own mini-study.
-This course is offered fall semester 2007.
+This course is offered in the fall semester, 2008-2009.

 Prerequisite: Psychology 201 (may be taken concurrently).

 Credits: 1

 PSY 221 Adult Development

 A study of developmental changes during adulthood.
 Continuities and changes across age will be examined in terms of biology, intellectual ability, personality, and social interaction.
 The assumption that aging means unidirectional decline in growth and development is challenged.
 Involvement in some practical experience will bring students into direct contact with adults at various stages of development.
-This course is offered spring semester 2008.
+This course is not offered in 2008-2009.

 Prerequisite: Psychology 101.

 Credits: 1

 PSY 222 Social Psychology

 A survey of research findings and methodologies of social psychology.
 Topic coverage deals with social perception, attitude formation, attitude change, and the psychology of group processes and interactions.
 Students are encouraged to develop their own research ideas.
-This course is offered in the spring semester.
+This course is offered in the spring semester, 2008-2009.

 Prerequisite: Psychology 201 (may be taken concurrently), or permission of the instructor.

 Credits: 1

 PSY 223 Abnormal Psychology

 An examination of the major disorders of human behavior, including their forms, origins, and determinants.
 Treatment strategies and issues are explored in depth.
 Emphasis on empirical studies and current research developments in psychopathology.
-This course is offered in the spring semester.
+This course is not offered in 2008-2009.

 Prerequisite: Psychology 101.

-Credits: 1

 PSY 231 Cognition

 An overview of the major information processing feats of the human mind, such as problem solving, reasoning, memory, language, visual perception, and the development of expertise.
 Students will explore the scientific techniques used to understand these invisible mental processes, and our current knowledge of how these processes are implemented in the brain.
-This course is offered in the fall semester.
+This course is offered in the fall semester, 2008-2009.

 Prerequisite: Psychology 101, 201 (may be taken concurrently).

 Credits: 1

-PSY 232 Sensation and Perception

-Anatomy and function of the sensory systems.
-The interrelationships between physical stimuli, physiological events, and psychological perception are addressed.
-This course is offered in the fall semester 2007-2008.

-Prerequisite: Psychology 101, plus either Biology 101 or 111 (may be taken concurrently).

-Credits: 1

-PSY 233 Physiological Psychology
+PSY 233 Behavioral Neuroscience

 An introduction to the biological bases of behavior.
 Examination of nervous system structure and function is followed by an examination of the neurophysiological foundations of motor ability, sexual behavior, ingestive behavior, sleep and arousal, learning and memory, reinforcement, and language.
-This course is offered in the fall semester.
+This course is offered in the fall semester, 2008.

 Prerequisite: Psychology 101, plus either Biology 101 or 111 (may be taken concurrently).

 Credits: 1

 PSY 235 Cognitive Neuropsychology

 This course examines deficits in human cognitive function resulting from brain damage.
 It draws on principles of neuroscience, psychology, and neurology for insights into how the brain mediates the ability to use and integrate capacities such as perception, language, actions, memory, and thought.

 Prerequisite: Psychology 101.